 However, with technological improvements and the decentralization of the Internet, more and more artists have turned to self-distribution.
 Some have it easier than others.
-Comics like Louis C.K. and filmmakers like Kevin Smith have found success putting distribution in their own hands, but they also benefitted from built-in audiences and closer sources to financing.
+Filmmakers like Kevin Smith have found success putting distribution in their own hands, but they also benefitted from built-in audiences and closer sources to financing.
 If no one has ever heard of you, let alone your movie, you’re in for a serious undertaking.
 Here are some tips to help you along the way.

 1. Get Attention

 While streaming and video-on-demand are growing in popularity, booking movie theaters is still vital for most unseen movies to get seen.
 If you haven’t picked up a distributor after major festival screenings, it’s probably up to you.
 Your first goal should be to find a talented graphic artist who shares your vision.
 Make art—posters, flyers, etc.—for your film that catches the eye while also conveying its tone or mood or theme.
 You’ll also need a skilled editor to craft a movie trailer that will get your movie noticed.
 Art and trailers aren’t just necessary for social media or buzz, they will also grab attention in theater lobbies and as windows to your film on streaming websites.
 Most importantly though, they’ll help you raise money.